CoreyVidal/Medium.com-Modern-Dark/README.md

 ![Install Latest Version](https://img.shields.io/badge/Install%20directly%20with-Stylus-116b59.svg)

+This style does have an official presence on userstyles.org, which you can install here if you want: https://userstyles.org/styles/186110/medium-modern-dark
+...but don't do that—that website sucks.

 ## History

 Medium used to have a [number of working themes on userstyles.org](https://userstyles.org/styles/browse/medium), but then last year Medium completely changed their website and obscured their style names with random letters.
 There doesn't seem to be any maintained themes since this switch, so I took a crack at it.

 This style is based on [this code](https://gist.github.com/xenogew/1339ef3b43b966a148114ce0c40f4ede) I found by [xenogew](https://gist.github.com/xenogew), (last updated September 2019) who based their work off of [this old userstyle](https://widget.userstyles.org/styles/167953/medium-dark) by [ultimatetoast27](https://widget.userstyles.org/users/726366) (last updated January 2019).

 ## Notes